 PRO TIP: On the Friday before the show, there will be a dress rehearsal, which you can watch from Fort Lauderdale beach.
 Though the rehearsal schedule isn't public, bookmark the event’s official Facebook page for the latest updates.

 Expect a lot of traffic around Fort Lauderdale beach during the show, as it certainly draws a crowd.
 A1A will be closed off to road traffic and open to pedestrians, although security will be asking people to keep it moving.
 Guests are encouraged to check out the viewing options we shared before.

 The Drop Zone Beach opens at 9 a.m. and the Flight Line Club beach area opens at 10 a.m.
 For those who purchase Sand Box tickets, there is parking and a shuttle from nearby Hugh Taylor Birch State Park.
 Flight Line Club VIP ticket holders who reserve a private box are granted two parking options, and VIP Penthouse ticket holders can valet their car at the hotel.
 Otherwise, it’s recommended that guests take advantage of rideshares to avoid traffic and parking.

 What else is there to do in the area?

 If waiting in traffic after the show isn’t your idea of fun, you can wait it out right where you are on Fort Lauderdale beach!
-This stretch has a litany of food and beverage options, from the tucked-away Wine Garden, sushi at Takato, or poolside drinks at The Kimpton Goodland Hotel Fort Lauderdale Beach.
+This stretch has a litany of food and beverage options, from the tucked-away Wine Garden, sushi at Takato, or poolside drinks at The Kimpton Shorebreak Hotel Fort Lauderdale Beach.
 Any destination on the beach will be a hotspot, so make reservations ahead of time to ensure a spot.